pakinsa/DevOps_Project/12.Ansible Refactoring Project/Readme.md

 Use the above ansible commands to test connect your available hosts

-4. This commands `ansible-playbook -i /inventory/uat.yml playbooks/site.yml` didnt work, removing the `/` from it was what eventually work.
+4. This commands `ansible-playbook -i /inventory/uat.yml playbooks/site.yml` didnt work, but removing the `/` from it works.
 Just as in the case of playbook/site.yml without a `/` i.e `ansible-playbook -i inventory/uat.yml playbooks/site.yml`